HarryStevens/geometric/README.md

 Returns a <i>polygon</i> in the specified winding order.
 If an <i>order</i> string is passed as either "cw" or "clockwise", returns a polygon with a clockwise winding order.
 Otherwise, returns a polygon with a counter-clockwise winding order.
 Returns null if the <i>polygon</i> has fewer than three points.

-On computer screens where the top-left corner is at [0, 0], a polygon with a negative signed area has a counter-clockwise winding order.
+Uses the convention that a polygon with a negative signed area has a clockwise winding order, and a polygon with a positive signed area has a counter-clockwise winding order.
+As a result, the winding order will appear reversed on computer screens where the y-axis is reversed (i.e. 0 is on top rather than on bottom).

 <hr />